 ASSIGNMENT

-Neither Party may assign all or any portion of this Agreement without the written consent of the other Party; provided, however, that notice only, and not consent, is required if an assignment of PG&E's entire interest hereunder is made to a parent or affiliate of PG&E or to an entity succeeding to all or substantially all of the business properties and assets of PG&E or to the business function to which this Agreement relates.
+Neither Party may assign all or any portion of this Agreement without the written consent of the other Party provided, however, that notice only, and not consent, is required if an assignment of PG&E's entire interest hereunder is made to a parent or affiliate of PG&E or to an entity succeeding to all or substantially all of the business properties and assets of PG&E or to the business function to which this Agreement relates.
 Any successor to, transferee, or assignee of the rights of a Party, whether by voluntary transfer, judicial sale, foreclosure sale, or otherwise, shall be subject to all terms and conditions of this Agreement to the same extent as though such successor, transferee or assignee were an original Party.

 FORCE MAJEURE